Bio

 Nathan Auer is a passionate design leader with a long history of building inclusive and collaborative teams that impact products and people through design excellence and customer focus.

-Prior to that experience, he was the Director of Design for Likewise, a start-up founded and imagined by Bill Gates’ private office that is focused on social and machine learning recommendations of content, including TV & movies, books, podcasts, and restaurants.
+Prior to that, he was the Director of Design for Likewise, a start-up founded and imagined by Bill Gates’ private office.
+He led both product design and brand and marketing design, building a cross-functional team focused on social and machine learning-based content recommendations across TV and movies, books, podcasts, and restaurants.

 While the bulk of his career has been focused on design, his earlier years were spent moving from sales to web development to product management, which has led to a well-rounded understanding and close partnerships across the varied functions.

-Nathan spent a decade serving as a liaison between Microsoft and the University of Washington’s Division of Design at the UW School of Art, in support of Microsoft’s Design Expo program, mentoring hundreds of students along the way.
-He currently mentors students in the University of Washington’s Human Centered Design & Engineering graduate degree program, and with the non-profit Green Dot Public Schools in support of its mission to create strong post-high school opportunities for all students.
+Nathan is adjunct faculty with the University of Washington’s Division of Design at the UW School of Art, where he spent a decade serving as a liaison from Microsoft in support of Microsoft’s Design Expo program, mentoring hundreds of students along the way.
+He also served as a mentor to students in the University of Washington’s Human Centered Design & Engineering graduate degree program, and with the non-profit Green Dot Public Schools in support of its mission to create strong post-high school opportunities for all students.

 Awards & Honors